Having a good website is something many authors struggle with, which I understand, but the effect it can have on your book sales cannot be ignored.

 Newsletters are a great book marketing tool.
 I’m a huge fan of every author website having a newsletter sign up.

 If you don’t have any idea what you’d write about, or don’t have a list yet, don’t worry.
 We all had to start somewhere.
 Just get that sign up on your website to start building your list.

-Having an author website that actually helps you with your book marketing and sells more books isn’t an impossible goal.
+Having an author website that actually helps you with your book promotion and sells books isn’t an impossible goal.
 It just needs to be done in such a way that you are actually selling your potential customer.

 Many book marketing companies will offer you a myriad of book promotion services.
 As a book marketing company, our goal is to help you develop a brand and establish a platform that can help you sell books.
 Definitely contact us if you’re ready to make a big change, or if you’re simply looking for an affordable assessment of your current efforts, and recommendations, check out the assessment we offer in the links below.